frabjous/open-guide-typesetting-framework/doc/configuration.md

 This option exists simply for the convenience of the editor in locating individual sentences in a paragraph when editing.
 This splitting is not done by pandoc itself, but done after the markdown conversion, and will work best if the `convert` option discussed above includes `--wrap=none` to start with, so that each sentence is not already split across lines.

-The option can simply be set to `false` if this behavior is undesired, in which case the `--wrap` option in the `convert` option will determine the layout of the paragraphs in the markdown.
+The option can be set to `false` if this behavior is undesired, in which case the `--wrap` option in the `convert` command will determine the layout of the paragraphs in the markdown.

 ### `output` (assignment type option)